TerryPei/Terry000.github.io-1/index.md

 ## Hobbies:

-> Table Tennis: Ever trained at a professional sports school in China and won second place in the municipal men's competition.
+> **Table Tennis**: Ever trained at a professional sports school in China and won second place in the municipal men's competition.

-> Astronomy: Be proficient in using a variety of astronomical equipment and be competent for basic astronomical observations (Not profressional).
+> **Astronomy**: Be proficient in using a variety of astronomical equipment and be competent for basic astronomical observations (Not profressional).

-> Basketball: Not good, but I like it.
+> **Basketball**: Not good, but I like it.

 ## Contact